 3. It takes a village!

 Caption: Mothers who receive support during their pregnancy and after giving birth are more likely to breastfeed, and to continue breastfeeding for longer periods of time.
 There are many resources available to families, including in-person support groups and virtual tools to troubleshoot problems.
-For a list of resources in your community, as well as links to verified online support, visit the Kansas Breastfeeding Coalition's webpage located at ksbreastfeeding.org/resources/ or contact your local health department.
+For a list of resources in your community, as well as links to verified online support, visit the Kansas Breastfeeding Coalition's webpage located at ksbreastfeeding.org/resource-library/ or contact your local health department.

 4. Breastfeeding your baby reduces medical costs